SUSE/scf/docs/high-availability.md

         ...
     ```

-    For the UCP, this will yield a configuration similar to (details cut for brevity):
+    For the HCP, this will yield a configuration similar to (details cut for brevity):

     ```json
     "components": [